Antwerp: Events

 Antwerp held the 1920 Summer Olympics, which were the first games after the First World War and also the only ones to be held in Belgium.
-Antwerp hosted the 2013 World Artistic Gymnastics Championships and was designated by the International Gymnastics Federation as the host city for the World Artistic Gymnastics Championships in 2023.
-The event will take place from September 29 to October 8, 2023 in the Sportpaleis.
+Antwerp hosted the World Artistic Gymnastics Championships in 2013 and 2023 in the Sportpaleis.
 Annually Antwerp hosts the European Open ATP Tour 250 tennis tournament that takes place in Antwerp's Sport Palace.
 It was introduced for the 2016 ATP World Tour.
 Another annually event is the Antwerp 10 miles and the Antwerp marathon.

 For the year 2013, Antwerp was awarded the title of European Capital of Sport.

 Football

 Antwerp is home of two professional football clubs being, Royal Antwerp F.C., currently playing in the Belgian First Division, founded in 1880 and is known as 'The Great Old' for being the first club registered to the Royal Belgian Football Association in 1895.
-Over the course of the club's history, Royal Antwerp have won four Belgian league titles as well as three Belgian Cups.
+Over the course of the club's history, Royal Antwerp have won five Belgian league titles as well as four Belgian Cups.
+Antwerp F.C. is also a member of the Club of Pioneers.
 Another club in the city is K Beerschot VA, founded in 1899 by former Royal Antwerp players.
 They play at the Olympisch Stadion, the main venue of the 1920 Olympics.
 Between these two football teams there has always been a big rivalry.
 When the two play against each other the stadiums are packed and the passioned fans give a great display of their passion, but this has also led to fights, hooliganism and vandalism.

 Basketball

-The Antwerp Giants play in Basketball League Belgium, their home arena is the Lotto Arena.
-The club plays in the highest tier of Belgian basketball.
+The Antwerp Giants play in the BNXT league, the league is the first tier in both the Dutch and Belgian system.
+Their home ground is the Lotto Arena.
 Antwerp has won the Belgian championship once, in 2000.
-The team has also won four Belgian Cups, in 2000, 2007, 2019 and 2020.
+The team has also won five Belgian Cups, in 2000, 2007, 2019, 2020 and 2023.

 The city's Groenplaats hosted the official 2022 FIBA 3x3 World Cup.

 Education

 Antwerp has a university and several colleges.
 The University of Antwerp (Universiteit Antwerpen) was established in 2003, following the merger of the RUCA, UFSIA and UIA institutes.
 Their roots go back to 1852.
 The university has approximately 23,000 registered students, making it the third-largest university in Flanders, as well as 1,800 foreign students.
 It has 7 faculties, spread over four campus locations in the city centre and in the south of the city.
 The university is part of Young Universities for the Future of Europe (YUFE) and Young European Research Universities Network (YERUN).

+The KU Leuven has a presence in Antwerp too.

-The city has several colleges, including Antwerp Management School (AMS), the Antwerp Maritime Academy, the Karel de Grote Hogeschool and AP Hogeschool Antwerpen.
+The city has several colleges, including Antwerp Management School (AMS), the Antwerp Maritime Academy, the Karel de Grote University of Applied Sciences and Arts and AP Hogeschool Antwerpen.
 AP Hogeschool has about 15,000 students and 1,600 staff, and the Karel de Grote Hogeschool has about 13,500 students and 1,300 staff.